Michiru Yamane: Konami

 Yamane started working for Konami in 1988, shortly before her fourth year at college.
 She held a teaching license at the time, and was teaching part-time, though she felt the job did not suit her.
 She applied to Konami after finding an open position through her college recruitment office, and was hired.
 She had never considered specifically becoming a game composer, although she liked games and music.

 At Konami, Yamane was a member of the Konami Kukeiha Club, the company's sound team.
 She was nervous she would be required to do frequency modulation programming, but she was only a composer at first.
 She would later be introduced to computer music sequencing programs in graduate school.
 Yamane's first work at the company were the main themes for King's Valley II and Risa no Yōsei Densetsu (1988).
 She also became involved with the Track and Field games, composing short victory jingles.
 Following that, she worked on several Game Boy, Famicom, MSX, and arcade games.
 Many of the first projects she collaborated on were shoot 'em ups, including the Nemesis series and Detana!!
 TwinBee.
 She compared the synchronicity of sound in shooters to that of Disney animated films.
 Yamane felt these games were a good introduction to the "Konami sound" and helped build her foundation.
 At first, she found it limiting working with only three simultaneous sound channels on the Famicom, given her orchestra composition background, but she grew to enjoy working around the limit over time.
 She drew motivation from Bach's "Inventions and Sinfonias", which also only used two or three simultaneous notes.

 Yamane's first job as a lead composer was with Ganbare Goemon 2 (1989).
 With this game, she learned how to edit programmable sound generator samples from senior sound programmers.
-Although she is credited in some Contra games, Yamane does not have any memory of composing music for the series.
+Although she is credited in Contra: Hard Corps, Yamane does not have any memory of composing music for it.
 She believes it is possible she contributed a few pieces as the sound team was busy with multiple projects at the time.
 She also worked on Rocket Knight Adventures (1993) and its two sequels; writing music for Sparkster and creating sound effects for Sparkster: Rocket Knight Adventures 2.
 Akira Yamaoka joined Konami around this time, and worked with Yamane on the latter.